 What causes chronic inflammation?

 While there is not one set reason for chronic inflammation to set in, we do know there are several conditions or factors that could cause inflammation to progress to chronic inflammation.
-This includes:
+Factors that can increase your risk for chronic inflammation include:

 - Not managing or treating acute inflammation from an illness or injury